Español

 For medical questions, we encourage you to review our information with your doctor.

-A major problem in the past was that patients with HIV infection tended to have low blood cell counts to begin with, which made it hard to treat them with full doses of chemo.
-This problem has been relieved somewhat by the use of HAART and by the use of drugs to help the patient’s body make new blood cells.
+A major problem in the past was that people with HIV infections tended to have low blood cell counts to begin with, which made it hard to treat them with full doses of chemo.
+This issue has been relieved somewhat by the use of HAART and the use of drugs to help the person’s body make new blood cells.
 Still, doctors give chemo cautiously and monitor blood counts closely.
-HIV can lower the number of white blood cells known as CD4-positive cells.
-People with low CD4 counts can have more problems when treated with rituximab, so some experts don’t use this drug for patients who have low CD4 counts.

 Most experts believe that the prognosis (outlook) for a person with HIV-associated lymphoma relates at least as much to the HIV infection as to the lymphoma.
-Modern anti-HIV therapy can often control the immune deficiency in patients with AIDS, so the outlook for patients who develop lymphoma has improved.
+Modern anti-HIV therapy can often control the immune deficiency in people with AIDS, so the outlook for people who develop lymphoma has improved.

 The American Cancer Society medical and editorial content team